 You can assume that a <newline> character delineates each piece string of information.
 Note that the local path to file name for picture is on the same server and in the same location as the file with the list itself.

 For All Developers

-1. Due date: Tuesday February 24th, 6pm, marked out of 10, 0.5 marks off every hour late.
-Submit your solution on Blackboard portal, uploading a file under the Assignment P4 item.
+Due date: Monday February 22nd, 6pm, marked out of 10, 0.5 marks off every hour late.
+Submit your solution on Blackboard portal, Programmer Assignments link and Assignment P4.

 What to submit: